CSOs, NGOs & COMMUNITY GROUPS SET TO ENGAGE LOCAL GOVERNMENT IN MAIDUGURI

 Stakeholders during the group sessions facilitated by Joy Ashalva and Mr Wuyo developed work plans in order to engage the local government.
 Majority of the participants agreed to demand for the 2020 LG budget, pay advocacy visits to LG secretariat, organize dialogue sections with LG representatives and sensitize other community groups.
 They further thanked the organizers of the event and promised to implement all the resolutions.

-One of the participants, Mrs Elizabeth Dilibe, the Managing director of Hopeful Initiative, assured Social Action that advocacy activities would be carried out.
+One of the participants, Mrs Elizabeth Dilibe, the Managing director of Hopeful Initiative, assured Alone that advocacy activities would be carried out.
 In her view, the first step is to set the local government free from the state government so that they can be held more accountable.